 Public Relations Chairman

-Dillon is a sophomore Media and Journalism major with a concentration in Graphic Design.
+Dillon is a junior Media and Journalism major with a concentration in Graphic Design.
 Her obsessions include her hometown of Winston-Salem, her Jeep and making Spotify playlists.
 She's the friend that's always up for an A.C.
 Moore or late-night food run.
 She loves Kappa for the relationships she's built in her time here.
 "Whether it's meeting people at Leadership Academy," she said, "or getting advice from upperclassmen, I have such a constant, useful and genuine source of gaining inspiration from strong, incredibly smart women."

 - Email: email@example.com

 Maggie is a sophomore Media and Journalism major.
 Her obsessions include Grey's Anatomy, vines and generally pestering her suitemates.
 An expert at spending too much time at the Kappa lunch table, Maggie joined Kappa for the support system.
 "The incredible friends I've made in Kappa have truly gotten me through my freshman year and made it a more positive experience than I could have ever imagined!" she said.